MHindermann/mas/text/draft.md

 \label{tab:confusion-matrix}
 \end{table}

-### Precision

-"Precision" is the fraction of the correctly suggested subject terms; a suggestion is correct if and only if it is in the native gold standard:
+"Precision" is the fraction of the correctly suggested subject terms; a suggestion is correct if and only if it is in the derivative gold standard:

 \begin{center}
 $\text{Precision} = \displaystyle \frac{\text{True positive}}{\text{True positive} + \text{False positive}}$
 \end{center}

-Or put as question: what fraction of the subject terms suggested by Annif are also in the native gold standard?
+Or put as question: what fraction of the subject terms suggested by Annif are also in the derivative gold standard?

-### Recall

 "Recall" is the fraction of correct subject terms out of all correct subject terms: